One of the most shocking parts of a first Alexander lesson…

 I entered a training course for Alexander Technique instructors and completed three years of intensive teacher training.
 I learned to move with ease, to use my hands without tension, and to stand taller than my ballet training had ever taught me to do.

 I came out pain-free and thrilled to live my life to its fullest, knowing that I could tackle any activity with the Alexander Technique skills I had learned.
 I also learned how to convey what I learned to other people, guiding them to do everything they wanted to do with ease… and without pain.

-In addition to my certification to teach the Alexander Technique by the American Society for the Alexander Technique (AmSAT), I am approved as a Training Director for an Alexander Technique training course.
+In addition to my certification to teach the Alexander Technique by the American Society for the Alexander Technique (AmSAT), I am approved as a Training Director for Austin’s only Alexander Technique training course.
 I am also certified by Steven Shaw to teach the Shaw Method, an Alexander Technique-based approach to swimming and therapeutic aquatics.

 I have a B.A. in Biochemistry from Carleton College and a Ph.D. in Neuroscience and Behavior from the University of Massachusetts Amherst.
 I received a postdoctoral research fellowship from the Program in Physical Therapy at Washington University to study low back pain and occupational health.
 I’ve also been a part of the Kinesiology faculty at various universities in Texas, including Southwestern University and the University of the Incarnate Word, where I teach Motor Control, Motor Learning, and courses on current research topics in sport, physical education, and exercise.
 I also contribute to research at Dell Children’s Medical Center as a Clinical Research Scholar within Trauma Services and in collaboration with the Injury Prevention team.

 More about me out of the office…

 I still love music and play guitar, mandolin, and banjo in an old-time bluegrass band.